lindorm-io/monorepo/README.md

 - [Remote Device Challenge with lindorm.io](https://swimlanes.io/u/oO2OfOlAH)

 ## OAuth Service
 This service handles all authorization related flows in accordance with the [OpenID Connect Specifications](https://openid.net).
-It is built to run independently in a microservice environment, where authentication is handled by another service (see above).
+It is built to run independently in a microservice environment, where authentication is handled by another service such as the aforementioned [Authentication Service](#authentication-service).

 - [Authorization with lindorm.io](https://swimlanes.io/u/KQMGNBzbl)
 - [Logout with lindorm.io](https://swimlanes.io/u/o-xTVGSml)